Keep Joint Use Agreements Compliant with Minimal Effort

-Managing joint use agreements has historically involved building and managing relationships over years, working closely with established contacts at third party entities.
-When you had a formal contract, these documents were often relegated to the file cabinet and seldom referenced or updated.
-Why do you need this information handy when you can just call Jenn at the only telephone company in town?
+Handling utility pole joint use agreements has typically involved building and managing relationships over time, and working closely with established third-party contacts.
+After negotiating a formal contract, the documents were often saved in a file cabinet and rarely referenced or updated.

 Let’s look at why it’s important to be able to reference and maintain your joint use agreement information quickly and accurately.